henrikstengaard/hst-imager/src/Hst.Imager.ConsoleApp/readme.md

 hst.imager fs dir 16gb.img\rdb\dh0\s
 ```

-### Copy files or subdirectories from source to destination
+### Copy files and subdirectories from source to destination file system

-Example of displaying usage for copying files or subdirectories from source to destination:
+Example of displaying usage for copying files and subdirectories from source to destination file system:
 ```
 hst.imager fs copy
 ```